 Privacy Policy

-LA Kelley Communications, Inc. respects and maintains the privacy of the patients and families of patients with bleeding disorders who subscribe to or order our free publications and services and agree to be on our mailing list.
-“Patients” here will refer to adult patients with bleeding disorders, and parents or caretakers of children age 18 and younger with bleeding disorders.
+LA Kelley Communications, Inc. respects and maintains the privacy of the patients and families of patients with bleeding disorders who subscribe to or order its free publications and services and agree to be on its mailing list.
+“Patient” or “patients” refer to adults with bleeding disorders, and parents or caretakers of children age 17 and younger who have bleeding disorders.

-Patients choose to register with LA Kelley Communications when they order our free newsletters, books, and services for families with bleeding disorders.
-They register through our company website, through patient mailings and advertisements, at patient meetings, by word of mouth, or by making unsolicited requests to us through the mail, email, or by phone.
+Patients are automatically placed in the LA Kelley Communications database when they order its free e-newsletter, books, or services.
+They can register through the company website, through patient mailings and advertisements, at patient meetings, by word of mouth, or by making unsolicited requests to LA Kelley Communications through the mail, email, or by phone.

-We only accept patient registration directly through patients themselves.
-If HTCs, nonprofits, or for-profit companies attempt to register a patient or family with LA Kelley Communications, we return the request to the sender, and we invite the sender to ask the patient and/or family to register directly with LA Kelley Communications.
+LA Kelley Communications only accepts patient registration directly from the patients themselves.
+If hospitals, nonprofits, or for-profit companies attempt to register a patient with LA Kelley Communications, LA Kelley Communications will return the request to the sender, and invite the sender to ask the patient to register directly with LA Kelley Communications.

 Collection of Personal Information

-The PI we gather helps us learn about visitors to our company website, our customers and potential customers, and patients and families with bleeding disorders.
-We use this information to provide free services and products to patients; to better tailor the features, performance, and support of our products and services; and to offer patients additional third-party support, information, and opportunities.
+The PI gathered helps LA Kelley Communications to learn about visitors to the company website, its customers and potential customers, and patients and families with bleeding disorders.
+LA Kelley Communications uses this information to tailor the features, performance, and support of our products and services to them; and to offer patients additional third-party support, information, and opportunities, when possible and if they approve.

-All patients who register with LA Kelley Communications receive an electronic or hardcopy version of this Privacy Policy, or are directed to the website and requested to read it.
+All patients who register with LA Kelley Communications are directed to the website and requested to read the Privacy Policy.

 Disclosure of Personal Information

-Except as otherwise stated in this Privacy Policy, we do not trade, rent, or share PI with third parties; and we will not disclose any PI unless our registered patients ask us to do so.
+Except as otherwise stated in this Privacy Policy, LA Kelley Communications does not trade, rent, or share PI with third parties, without the express permission of patients.
+LA Kelley Communications will not disclose any PI unless our registered patients permit us to do so.

-We do mail notices of products and services from third parties, typically pharmaceutical or specialty pharmacy companies, who hire us to share these with patients (see “Direct-to-Consumer Mail” below).
+LA Kelley Communications does mail notices of products and services from third parties, typically pharmaceutical companies, who hire it to share these with patients (see “Direct-to-Consumer Mail” below).
 The third party promoting these mailings never sees patients’ PI.
-These third parties enter into a contractual agreement with LA Kelley Communications, and they are aware that they are not allowed to contact patients on our mailing list through our company, nor view registered patients’ contact information or PI.
+These third parties enter into a contractual agreement with LA Kelley Communications, and they know they are not allowed to contact patients on the LA Kelley Communications mailing list through the company, nor view registered patients’ contact information or PI.

 Database

-All patient PI is stored in an electronic database.
-The LA Kelley Communications patient database has been constructed over 20 years and is not available for sale.
-Since 2004, LA Kelley Communications has diligently and rigorously recorded the means by which patients register with us and the date when they register with us.
-We do this in case a patient forgets that he or she did choose to register with us, or in case a patient questions whether he or she voluntarily registered with us.
-The database is updated daily, and patients are actively contacted if discrepancies appear, so that PI is accurate; this helps prevent unwanted mailings, notices, and educational materials being sent to patients.
+All patient PI is stored in Excel, as an electronic database.
+The LA Kelley Communications patient database has been constructed over 25 years and is not available for sale.
+The database is updated frequently, sometimes daily, most often monthly, and patients are actively contacted if discrepancies appear, so that PI is accurate.
+This helps prevent unwanted mailings, notices, and educational materials being sent to patients.

 Regarding Children

-We do not intentionally register children under age 18 separately from their parents, caretakers, or legal guardians.
-We do gather demographic information on children with bleeding disorders only with parental consent.
+LA Kelley Communications does not intentionally register children under age 18 separately from their parents, caretakers, or legal guardians.
+It does gather demographic information on children with bleeding disorders only with parental consent.

 Privacy Policy in Practice